aminch/bmc64-pcb/README.md

 Changes for the 2.0 model were:

  * ESD protection with TVS diodes added to the joystick ports
- * Added an addition rear facing USB port
+ * Added an additional rear facing USB port
  * Repositioned the keyboard header for a cleaner connection
  * Adjusted the mounting holes for better fitment
  * Thicker traces for main power rail